agile-students-fall2025/4-final-random_grandeeism/front-end/guidelines/text_article_reader.md

 ### Opening Article
 1. Component receives article prop
-2. Detects content type (article/video/podcast)
-3. Routes to appropriate viewer if not text
+2. Routes to appropriate viewer if not text
-4. If text, displays article content
+3. If text, displays article content
-5. Loads saved highlights and annotations
+4. Loads saved highlights and annotations
-6. Sets default reader settings (or loads from preferences)
+5. Sets default reader settings (or loads from preferences)

 ### Text Selection & Highlighting
 1. User selects text with mouse/touch